Beautiful scenery in

 Each beach has it's own personality.
 The silky sandy and sheer wilderness of Winterton-on-Sea is hard to beat, with it's wide dunes to the north forming a National Nature Reserve home to all sorts of creatures and a huge colony of grey seals in the winter months.
 Huge expanses of sand extend to the south, where Hemsby, California and Caister-on-Sea beaches can be found.

-Beautiful beaches stretch all along the Great Yarmouth coastline, puntuated with dunes or marram grass, but with plenty of space for outdoor fun.
-Try dog walking, sun-bathing, paddling in the sea, walking, exploring or striding out along the Norfolk Coastal Path.
+Beautiful beaches stretch all along the Great Yarmouth coastline, punctuated with dunes or marram grass, but with plenty of space for outdoor fun.
+Try dog walking, sun-bathing, paddling in the sea or kite-flying.
+Then there's walking, exploring and striding out along the Norfolk Coastal Path.
 This new path runs for 84 miles around Norfolk from Hunstanton to Hopton-on-Sea.

 Gorleston-on-Sea and Great Yarmouth's main Central Beach are home to traditional seaside fun with bouncy castles and donkey rides, and windbreaks and deck chairs for hire.